christinalegaki/seip_assignment_1_2026/README.md

 `kubectl port-forward svc/echo-api-service 8080:80`

+---

-### Interacting with Endpoints
+## Interacting with Endpoints

-While the port-forward tunnel is active, open your web browser or use a tool like `curl` to visit the following local URLs:
+Finally, while the port-forward tunnel is active, open your web browser or use a tool like `curl` to visit the following local URLs:

 1. Root Endpoint: `http://localhost:8080/`
 Fetches configuration values dynamically.
 It will display your custom greetings injected securely via the `ConfigMap`.